eodash/eodash/docs/configuration.md

 - `api` - set to `true` when `endpoint` is a STAC API rather than a static catalog.
 - `rasterEndpoint` - base URL of a raster TiTiler service.
 - `supportedUpscalingEndpoints` - host substrings whose XYZ tiles may be upscaled.
+- `colormapRegistry` - JSON mapping of colormap names to an array of legend color hex codes or url to such file
+- `tileMatrixSetRegistry` - JSON mapping of OGC Two Dimensional Tile Matrix Set identifiers to their definitions or url to such file

 ```js
 {
   stacEndpoint: {